Elements

 helpers/awesome-helper/index.js - And so on...

-Once a pattern matches, the plugin assigns the corresponding element type and continues searching for parent elements using the same logic until the full path has been analyzed.
+Once a pattern matches, the plugin assigns the corresponding element and continues searching for parent elements using the same logic until the full path has been analyzed.

 This behavior can be disabled by setting mode to full.